ryantd42/NY-Legislative-Git/2023/S6760B-2023/bill.md

  CONFLICT  BETWEEN  SUBDIVISION THREE OR FOUR OF THIS SECTION AND ANOTHER LAW DEALING WITH THE DELIVERY OR  TRANSPORT  OF  GOODS,  THE  OTHER  LAW PREVAILS.
-  6. Any  person  that  violates any provision of this section shall be subject to a civil penalty of up to one thousand dollars per  violation, EXCEPT  THAT  THE  THIRD-PARTY  FOOD  DELIVERY SERVICE SHALL BE THE SOLE LIABLE PARTY FOR VIOLATIONS OF SUBDIVISION THREE OF THIS SECTION.
-Each day  a  food  service  establishment  is  included on a third-party food delivery platform and each food  service  establishment  included  on  a third-party  food  delivery  platform  shall  be  considered  a separate violation.
+  6. (A) Any person that KNOWINGLY violates [any provision] SUBDIVISION TWO of this section shall be subject to a civil penalty  of  up  to  one thousand  dollars  per  violation.
+Each  day [a] THAT EACH food service establishment is included on a third-party food delivery  platform  [and each  food service establishment included on a third-party food delivery platform] shall be considered a separate violation.
+  (B) THE THIRD-PARTY DELIVERY SERVICE THAT VIOLATES  SUBDIVISION  THREE OF  THIS  SECTION SHALL BE SUBJECT TO A CIVIL PENALTY OF UP TO ONE THOU- SAND DOLLARS PER VIOLATION.
 EACH DELIVERY BEGUN  OR  COMPLETED  WITHOUT THE  FINANCIAL RESPONSIBILITY REQUIREMENTS REQUIRED BY SUBDIVISION THREE OF THIS SECTION SHALL BE CONSIDERED A SEPARATE VIOLATION.
   § 2.
 The insurance law is amended by adding a new  section  3459-a  to read as follows:
   §  3459-A.  DELIVERY  SERVICE  EXCLUSIONS  FOR MOTOR VEHICLE INSURANCE